Blaney wins at Atlanta after Larson fades on old tires

 Kurt Busch had the look of a contender until the restart to begin the second stage.

-As the cars stacked up behind Larson, Busch got bumped from behind by Denny Hamlin and slammed into the outside wall going into turn one.
+As the cars stacked up behind Larson, Busch got bumped from behind by Hamlin and slammed into the outside wall going into turn one, sustaining heavy damage that ended the No. 1 Chevy's day.

-The No. 1 Chevrolet sustained heavy damage on the right side.
-Busch was able to nurse his machine back around to pit lane, but he was done for the day.

-Busch conceded that Hamlin “didn’t do anything vicious or malicious,” but he was ticked off that the driver of the No. 11 car got so impatient on the restart.
+Busch conceded that Hamlin “didn’t do anything vicious or malicious,” but he was still ticked off.

 “These are the days that hurt the worst,” said Busch, who finished last in the 39-car field.
 “It’s a restart.
 Where are we gonna go, man?
 Just chill.”